rushilma/thesis/2-algorithms.typ

   Alternatively, this is the space of $L^2$ functions of $N$ i.i.d. random variables $x_i$, distributed as $pi$.
 ] <def_L2_iid>

-Note that this is an extremely broad class of functions; for instance, all bounded functions are $L^2$.
+This is an extremely broad class of functions; for instance, all bounded functions are $L^2$.

-Given any function $f in L2iid$, we can consider how it depends on various subsets of the $N$ input coordinates.
+Given any function $f in L2iid$, we can then consider how it depends on various subsets of the $N$ input coordinates.
 In principle, everything about $f$ should be reflected in how it acts on all possible such subsets.
 To formalize this intuition, define the following coordinate projection: